 We were also able to signpost her to local groups in her area that provide yoga classes, choirs and arts and crafts facilities, to encourage her to rebuild connections in her local community.
 Irina had a keen interest in music before her strokes and was keen to see if having some social interaction could help her recover some of her abilities.

-The Regional Transport Hub initiative is a one year pilot project funded by
+The Regional Transport Hub initiative is a pilot project funded by